Why does your business need a media kit?

 A media kit, also known as a press kit, can either be a page on your website, a printed-out folder or an email attachment that contains resources and information about your organisation, event or product which journalists can use.

-These media kits are mainly sent to journalists or newsroom Chiefs of Staff, to help them write stories and to quickly learn about the essential facts of your organisation.
-It also provides a one-stop-shop where journalists and editors can access photos, videos and marketing materials.
+These media kits are mainly sent to journalists or newsroom Chiefs of Staff.
+They help them write stories and to quickly learn about the essential facts of your organisation.
+The kits also provide a one-stop-shop where journalists and editors can access photos, videos, and marketing materials.

 When you want to network or reach out to the press, a media kit is an essential tool to refer to and share.
 Journalists are usually more willing to cover the story if you’ve done some of the work up front (remember they’re incredibly time poor) and you and your organisation come across as incredibly professional and media-ready.

 How and where do you send out or publish media kits?

 A media kit accompanies a media release, so the same rules apply – research which newsroom you think would be a good fit for your story.
 This is crucial, you don’t want to send it where it will be ignored by journalists.

 In the age of the internet, digital media kits are becoming more common and if you have decided to publish your media (releases, grabs, photos, video, etc.) on your website, it can easily be accessed by journalists.

 Create an easily found webpage that is linked to the footer of your main website either called “Media”, “Media Kit” or “Press Kit”.
 It’s best not to put it in your main navigation though.

 Media kits can also be given to journalists on a USB at events or meet-ups, so they can access larger files that may not be able to be downloaded from a webpage or email.